 - Materials uploaded onto Canvas for reading supplement lecture content.
-It is strongly recommended that you read this material as it will be part of the examinations.
-STUDENTS ARE RESPONSIBLE FOR THE CONTENT OF READINGS REGARDLESS OF IF THEY ARE DISCUSSED IN LECTURE OR NOT. - Additional course materials will be made available on Canvas during the semester. - Supplementary materials and/or readings will be provided through individual learning modules as needed.
-Students will be expected to use library resources to read current forensic science literature.

-Technology requirements for courses with digital materials:
+It is strongly recommended that you read this material as it will be part of the examinations. - Additional course materials will be made available in Canvas during the semester. - Supplementary materials and/or readings will be provided through individual learning modules as needed.
+Students will be expected to use library resources to read current forensic science literature. - Technology requirements for courses with digital materials:

 This course has digital components.
 To fully participate in this class, students will need internet access to reference content on the Canvas Learning Management System.
-Images in lecture and reading materials require good quality full-size image viewing abilities, I.e., a cell phone is not sufficient.
-Students will need access to a computer, webcam, and microphone for optional remote delivery of material if in-person classes are not possible due to inclement weather, etc. Examinations require access to Canvas in class at the scheduled date/time.
+Students will need access to webcam and microphone for optional remote delivery of material if in-person classes are not possible due to inclement weather, etc. Exams/Assignments may require the use of computer/device during class time.
 If circumstances change, you will be informed of other technical needs to access course content.
 Information on how to be successful in a digital learning environment can be found at Learn Anywhere (https://online.unt.edu/learn).